Table of contents:

 Temaki Sushi

-Rice Pudding in a Rice Cooker
+Milk Rice in the Rice Cooker

-Name/Model | Shop Links* | Our Result | Capacity | Programs | Extras | Special Features | Price Range |
+Name/Description | Shop Links* | Our Verdict | Capacity | Programs | Extras | Special Features | Price Range |

 ---|---|---|---|---|---|---|---|

-Reishunger Rice Cooker | Amazon & Reishunger | Best Value for Money | 1.2 liters | Cook/Keep Warm | Steam insert, measuring cup, measuring spoon | Inner pot with ceramic coating available | €€ |
+Reishunger Rice Cooker | Amazon & Reishunger | Best Price-Performance | 1.2 liters | Cook/Keep Warm | Steaming insert, measuring cup, rice scoop | Inner pot available with ceramic coating | €€ |

-ZOJIRUSHI MICON Rice Cooker | Amazon | Best Rice Cooker | 1 liter | 6 Programs | Timer | Japanese product, excellent quality | €€€€ |
+ZOJIRUSHI MICON Rice Cooker | Amazon | Best Rice Cooker | 1 liter | 6 programs | Timer | Japanese product, excellent quality | €€€€ |

-Reishunger Digital Rice Cooker | Amazon & Reishunger | for beginners with more functions | 1.5 liters | 12 Program/Keep Warm up to 24 hours | Measuring cup, rice spoon, steam insert | 7-phase cooking technology | €€€ |
+Reishunger Digital Rice Cooker | Amazon & Reishunger | For beginners with more functions | 1.5 liters | 12 programs/Keep warm for up to 24 hours | Measuring cup, rice scoop, steaming insert | 7-phase cooking technology | €€€ |

-Reishunger Microwave Rice Cooker | Amazon & Reishunger | Budget Rice Cooker | approximately 600 ml | Measuring cup, rice spoon | very light and handy | € | |
+Reishunger Microwave Rice Cooker | Amazon & Reishunger | Budget Rice Cooker | approx. 600 ml | Measuring cup, rice scoop | Very light and handy | € | |

-Sistema Microwave Rice Cooker | Amazon | Budget Rice Cooker | approximately 600 ml | Also suitable for quinoa and other grains | very light and handy | € |
+Sistema Microwave Rice Cooker | Amazon | Budget Rice Cooker | approx. 600 ml | Also suitable for quinoa and other grains | Very light and handy | € |

-€ under 20 Euros | €€ 20-50 Euros | €€€ 50-180 Euros | €€€€ over 180 Euros
+€ under 20 euros | €€ 20-50 euros | €€€ 50-180 euros | €€€€ over 180 euros

 Sources